Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 "The excellence of family craftsmanship!"

 “A delicious, juicy red with notes of plum, chocolate, and hazelnut, as well as walnut.
-It is full-bodied with ripe tannins that unfold on the palate.
+It is full-bodied with ripe tannins that develop on the palate.
 A long, savory finish.”
-(James Suckling 2021) – An inviting and approachable second wine from the renowned de Boüard family!
+(James Suckling 2021) – An inviting and approachable second wine from the renowned Boüard family!

-Buy Château Clos de Boüard wines at the best price in a private sale!
+Buy Château Clos de Boüard wines at the best price through a private sale!

 Starting at €99 on your first order